Cincome/Exploratory-Data-Analysis/README.md

 * Create separate scripts to construct each plot.
 The scripts had to read the data, as well as save the plot as a PNG file.

-The original plots, project instructions, and code book can be found in the 'Original Plots and ReadMe' folder.
+The example plots, project instructions, and code book can be found in the 'Original Plots and ReadMe' folder.
+The project repository can be found <a href="https://github.com/rdpeng/ExData_Plotting1"> here</a>.

 The plots created by me are found in the 'Project 1 Plots' folder and the scripts are found in the 'Project 1 Scripts' folder.

 # Project Two

+This project required analysis of a data set recording emissions of fine particulate matter (PM2.5) for the years 1999, 2002, 2005, and 2008.
+This data comes from the National Emissions Inventory (NEI), which is maintained by the Enviromental Protection Agency (EPA).

+The assignment required creating plots to answer six questions.
+These questions are listed in the 'Project 2 Instructions'.

+Each plot was required to be saved as a PNG file and have an individual script that would read the data, create the graph, and save the plot as in PNG file.

+The Plots created for this assignment are found in 'Project 2 Plots' folder and the scripts are found in the 'Project 2 Scripts' folder.